15 Oct 2021 • BLOG - News

 Showcase your products to attract attention

-Respect your brand identity in your Black Friday email
+Respect your brand identity in your Black Friday email designs

 Focus on your own brand identity to make your customers feel at home.
 Remind your customers of how they feel when they connect with your brand.
-Whether your specific touch is humor or emotion, use your own DNA to write and illustrate your emails.
+Whether your specific touch is humor or emotion, use your DNA to write and illustrate your emails.

-- Brainstorm with your marketing team on a specific product or idea to promote in an original way – as Chubbies did with their “Turkey pants” promo email.
+- Brainstorm with your marketing team on a specific product or idea to promote it in an original way – as Chubbies did with their “Turkey pants” promo email.